Donerkebap13/DonerComponents/README.md

 `DonerECS::CEntityManager::Get()->GetNewElement();` will return a valid `DonerECS::CEntity` as long as it hasn't run out of entities to generate.
 By default, DonerECS can have 4096 entities alive at the same time.
 This value is modifiable through the compiler flag `-DMAX_ENTITIES=4096` with a **maximum of  8.192 entities.**

 ### Components
 `DonerECS::CComponent` is the base class for any component in DonerECS.
-Components defines the entities's behavior by aggregation.
+Components defines the entity's behavior by aggregation.
 They can listen to specific messages and perform actions accordingly.
-Any new component should inherit from this class and implement some basic methods, if needed. **The user can register up to 512 different components.**
+Any new component should inherit from this class and it can implement some basic methods, if needed. **The user can register up to 512 different components.**

 Here's an example of a new component creation. **The implementation of all its methods is optional**:
 ```c++